raginmari/RAGTextField/README.md

 These are the different ways you can **customize the appearance** of the text background view.

-- Use the `horizontalTextPadding` property to apply padding to the left and right of the text.
-The padding expands the text background view horizontally.
-- Use the `verticalTextPadding` property to apply padding to the top (between the text and the placeholder) and bottom (between the text and the hint) of the text.
-The padding expands the text background view vertically.
+- Use the `textPadding` property to apply padding to the text.
+The padding expands the text background view.
+By default, the padding is `.zero`.

 #### The underline view

-Use the class `UnderlineView` to draw an underline below the text.
-The line can be colored and animated.
+Use the class `UnderlineView` to draw an **animated underline** below the text.
 Assign an instance of the class to the `textBackgroundView` property of the text field.
 The animation of the line has to be triggered manually, for example from a `UITextFieldDelegate` implementation.
 The example project uses the unterline view.

 ## Known issues